Why CEOs & CFOs need life insurance

 How much does life insurance cost for CEOs & CFOs?

-A 30-year-old female CEO with few health conditions and risk factors can expect to pay as little as $64.39 per month for a $2 million life insurance policy with a 20-year term.
-A 30-year-old male CEO can expect to pay as little as $84.70 for the same coverage.
-A $2 million whole life insurance policy can cost between $1,598 and $1,837 for executives with a similar profile.
+A 30-year-old female CEO with few health conditions and risk factors can expect to pay as little as $64 per month for a $2 million life insurance policy with a 20-year term.
+A 30-year-old male CEO can expect to pay as little as $85 a month for the same coverage.

 Term life insurance rates for CEOs & CFOs